-- 5.44 Land at Longlands lies to the south east of Repton.
+- 5.43 Land at Longlands lies to the south east of Repton.
 The site relates well to the existing built development, but open countryside bounds the eastern and southern edge of the site due to its location at the edge of the village.
-A green buffer and landscaping along the eastern boundary of the site will help soften the housing development against the rural landscape. - 5.45 Repton is rural in nature and rich in character.
-There is archaeological potential and a pillbox (non-designated heritage asset) on the site.
-There are no designated historic assets on the site, but there are a number of Listed Buildings close by and Repton Conservation Area lies to the east of the site. - 5.46 The site could be accessed from Mount Pleasant Road and/or Longlands and/or Milton Road. - 5.47 The site will provide additional dwellings in a sought after sustainable settlement within South Derbyshire and will help to sustain Repton's service and facilities.
+A green buffer and landscaping along the eastern boundary of the site will help soften the housing development against the rural landscape. - 5.44 Repton is rural in nature and rich in character.
+There is archaeological potential and a pillbox on the site.
+There are no historic assets on the site, but there are a number of Listed Buildings close by and Repton Conservation Area lies to the east of the site. - 5.45 The site could be accessed from Mount Pleasant Road and/or Longlands and/or Milton Road. - 5.46 The site will provide additional dwellings in a sought after sustainable settlement within South Derbyshire and will help to sustain Repton's service and facilities.

-- A Residential development on Land at Longlands, Repton for around 124 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - The development shall reflect the historic character of the village, preserve Repton's landscape and townscape character, reflect local landform and be designed to minimise the effects on the local landscape; - ii) The eastern edge of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and improve the existing south east edge of the village; - iii) Views of the church spire from the public footpath will need to be respected and preserved where possible; - iv) Consideration of improvements in community facilities for Repton; - v) Development of the site shall not adversely impact upon the setting of Repton Conservation Area and other designated and non designated heritage assets;
+- A Residential development on Land at Longlands, Repton for around 100 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - The development shall reflect the historic character of the village, preserve Repton's landscape and townscape character, reflect local landform and be designed to minimise the effects on the local landscape; - ii) The eastern edge of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and improve the existing south east edge of the village; - iii) Views of the church spire from the public footpath will need to be respected and preserved where possible; - iv) Consideration of improvements in community facilities for Repton; - v) Development of the site shall not adversely impact upon the setting of Repton Conservation Area and other designated and non designated heritage assets;

-- vi) A strategy to deal with foul and surface water associated with site development to be submitted alongside any development proposal; - vii) High quality pedestrian links within the site and delivery of enhanced walking connections to the site along Milton Road and the public footpath. - viii) Developer Contributions to be made towards the provision of a new Household Waste Recycling Centre in the Swadlincote area.
+- vi) A strategy to deal with foul and surface water associated with site development to be submitted alongside any development proposal; - vii) High quality pedestrian links within the site and delivery of enhanced walking connections to the site along Milton Road and the public footpath.